 - CSLC administers the MP and may issue leases for the use of sovereign land for individual moorings within Tomales Bay under a permit from GFNMS.
 Without exceptions, all owners of private vessel moorings located within Tomales Bay are required to obtain a lease from the CSLC. - GFNMS has issued a permit to CSLC to allow for the issuance of mooring leases consistent with the criteria in the MP; therefore, in accordance with GFNMS regulations 15 CFR 922.82, moorings without a valid CSLC individual or commercial mooring lease are prohibited.
-No current or past Tomales Bay mooring owner is granted an automatic right to moor and no moorings will be automatically grandfathered in as exempt from the requirements of the MP. - The cost of removal of an unauthorized mooring is the responsibility of the mooring owner. - The Lessee purchases and owns all mooring tackle and pays for all installation, inspection, maintenance, and removal costs. - CSLC General Lease- Recreational Use may have a term of no greater than 10 years.
+No current or past Tomales Bay mooring owner is granted an automatic right to moor and no moorings will be automatically grandfathered in as exempt from the requirements of the MP. - The cost of removal of an unauthorized mooring is the responsibility of the mooring owner. - The Lessee purchases and owns all mooring tackle and pays for all installation, inspection, maintenance, and removal costs. - Annual rent payment, proof of liability insurance, and a copy of current vessel registration is due annually to CSLC on or before lease anniversary date. - CSLC General Lease- Recreational Use may have a term of no greater than 10 years.